Cloudiiink/pyw90/README.md

 Lowest `dis_win_max` for -4.85: 13.098955
 ```

-So we obtained one initial guess of Wannier function.
-Then we can get the template for `wannier90.win` for `Wannier90` and `VASP` interface via `pyw90 pre template --extra basic`.
+Thus, an initial guess of the Wannier function was obtained.
+Then, we can seek the `wannier90.win` template for the `Wannier90` and `VASP` interface using `pyw90 pre template --extra basic`.

 Since `VASP` (<6.0) only supports `Wannier90` with version 1.2.
-You can modify and recompile `VASP` to calculate non-collinear Wannier functions and support spinor projection method.
+You may modify and recompile `VASP` so that it can calculate non-collinear Wannier functions and support spinor projection method.
 For further details, please refer to [Chengcheng-Xiao/VASP2WAN90_v2_fix: An updated version of the VASP2WANNIER90v2 interface](https://github.com/Chengcheng-Xiao/VASP2WAN90_v2_fix).

 ```
 num_wann  = 6